-The authorization management and control system (NOVA) is being deployed, and should serve as the IT system for management and control processes with regard to authorizations and identities on the various systems.

-- Compliance and AML risk - Compliance risk management system this system is used for risks management, control management, task monitoring and for management and monitoring of decisions and processes.
+- Operational risk and information security - A custom system for operational risks management (PSTL Operational Risk Portal), used by the Bank to collect, monitor and analyze failure events, risks surveys and to generate a risk maps, linking any actual materialized events to the risk map, regular monitoring of recommendations for implementation arising from surveys, failure events, lessons learned and reports with regard to operational risk. - System for monitoring fraud and embezzlement risk in the second quarter of 2019, the Bank selected an advanced system for monitoring fraud and embezzlement risk, which is currently being deployed.
+The system will provide alerts concerning suspect activity, based on definition of business rules. - Information security center (SOC) system systems that continuously monitor the Bank's computer environments, including all components thereof, to identify suspect events that require individual scrutiny. - Permission management and control system a computer system for management and control of permissions and credentials in various systems.
+The system applies computer-based processes for management of employee permissions in the various systems, based on their role and the employee life cycle.
+The system allows for application of time-based controls and upon changes being made with regard to employee permissions in these systems. - Compliance risk management system this system is used for risk management, control management, task monitoring and for management and monitoring of decisions and processes.
 This system allows for dynamic specification, execution and monitoring of processes.
-The system displays a current overview of work processes for each stage, in real time. - The AML system (MEA) for locating and prohibition of money laundering is used to monitor unusual activity which gives rise to concern with regard to AML.
+The system displays a current overview of work processes for each stage, in real time - The AML system (MEA) is used to monitor unusual activity which gives rise to concern with regard to AML, including mortgage operations at the Bank.
 This system, deployed and used since 2018, has combined activities from previous systems into a single system for monitoring, review, debriefing of the transaction, sending it to the Compliance Division and, if needed, completing the process by referring the case to the AML Authority.
 Reports generated by the system are in conformity with the AML Authority's new reporting directives (pattern-based reporting).
-The system has been deployed at all Bank branches and is used on regular basis, by bankers at these branches, by branch managers, by the AML Department and under the supervision, control, with regular assistance and calibration by the Compliance Risk Control Department.

-- Other risks management systems - The internal portal combines all policy documents on risks management and control, the risks report, risks document, ICAAP documents, Bank of Israel regulations and Basel documents.
-This portal is used by the various risk owners at the Bank. - The "BINA" system, deployed in 2017 at the training center, enables monitoring of training delivery and employee learning, making professional knowledge accessible in a friendly way and thus helps (along with consistent growth in training hours delivered to employees) to reducing the risk due to missing knowledge by officers.
+The system has been deployed at all Bank branches and is used on regular basis, by bankers at these branches, by branch managers, by the AML Department and under the supervision, control, with regular assistance and calibration by the Compliance Risk Control Department. - Other risk management systems - The internal portal combines all policy documents on risk management and control, the risks report, risks document, ICAAP documents, Bank of Israel regulations and Basel documents.
+This portal is used by the various risk owners at the Bank - The BINA system enables monitoring of training delivery and employee learning, making professional knowledge accessible in a friendly way and thus helps (along with consistent growth in training hours delivered to employees) to reducing the risk due to missing knowledge by officers.